fbreckle/go-netbox/README.md

 Regenerating the client
 =======================

-To regenerate the client with a new or different swagger schema, first clean the existing client, then replace swagger.json, run the json preprocessor (requires python3) and finally re-generate:
+To regenerate the client with a new or different swagger schema, first clean the existing client, then re-generate:

 ```
 make clean
-make preprocess
 make generate
 ```